Bellavene/fzf-launcher/README.md

 if you use default python, change the path to: /usr/bin/python3
 2. Give execute persmission to file: chmod +x main.py
-3. Move it local bin directory, in order to execute it system-wide, make sure it is $PATH, and chage the name
+3. Move it local bin directory, in order to execute it system-wide, make sure it is $PATH, and chage the n  ame

 sudo cp main.py /usr/local/bin/name-you-want

 For example:
 sudo cp main.py /usr/local/bin/sf

-Run it
 shell> sf